FreeRADIUS/wiki.freeradius.org/FAQ.md

 ### How do the Attribute Operators work?

-All the attribute operators (<nowiki>:=</nowiki>,==, +=) and their meanings are listed in '''man 5 users''' on machines that have FreeRADIUS installed and at the [[Operators]] page in the wiki.
+All the attribute operators (:=,==, +=) and their meanings are listed in _man 5 users_ on machines that have FreeRADIUS installed and at the [[Operators]] page in the wiki.

 ### 3Com/USR HiPerArc doesn't work

 I'm using a 3Com/USR HiPerArc and I keep getting this message on radius.log:

- Mon Jul 26 15:18:54 1999: Error: Accounting: logout: entry for NAS tc-if5 port 1 has wrong ID
+<pre>Mon Jul 26 15:18:54 1999: Error: Accounting: logout: entry for NAS tc-if5 port 1 has wrong ID</pre>

 What should I do to get rid of these messages?

 You are using HiPer ARC 4.1.11, right?
 Version 4.1.11 has a problem reporting NAS-port numbers to Radius.
-Upgrade the firmware from http://totalservice.usr.com to at least 4.1.59.
+Upgrade the firmware from [[http://totalservice.usr.com]] to at least 4.1.59.
 If you are in Europe you can telephone to 3Com Global Response Center (phone number: 800 879489), and tell them that you have bought it in the last 90 days.
 They will help you, step by step, to do the upgrade.

 ### Simultaneous-Use doesn't work

 Here is a check list:
-# Check that you added your NAS to raddb/clients.conf and selected correct NAS type, also check the password
+1. Check that you added your NAS to raddb/clients.conf and selected correct NAS type, also check the password
-# Run radiusd -X and see if it parses the Simultaneous-Use line.
+2. Run radiusd -X and see if it parses the Simultaneous-Use line.
-# Try to run checkrad manually; maybe you may have a wrong version of perl, don't have cmu-snmp installed etc.
+3. Try to run checkrad manually; maybe you may have a wrong version of perl, don't have cmu-snmp installed etc.
-# run "radwho".
+4. run "radwho".
 If it says no one is logged in, Simultaneous-Use won't work.
-# Verify that the NAS is sending accounting packets.
+5. Verify that the NAS is sending accounting packets.
 Without accounting packets, Simultaneous-Use will NOT work.
-# Verify that the accounting packets are accepted by the radutmp module.
+6. Verify that the accounting packets are accepted by the radutmp module.
 If the module returns "noop", it means that the accounting packets do not have enough information for the server to perform Simultaneous-Use enforcement.
-# In case you have SQL as a database, and you have accounting records in radacct table, you'll need to uncomment sql in session section of radiusd.conf file.
+7. In case you have SQL as a database, and you have accounting records in radacct table, you'll need to uncomment sql in session section of radiusd.conf file.
 Also, you'll need to uncomment Simutaneus check query in sql.conf file.

 The radius server calls the checkrad script when it thinks the user is already logged on on one or more other ports/terminal servers to verify that the user is indeed still online on that *other* port/server.
 If Simultaneous-Use &gt; 1, then it might be that checkrad is called several times to verify each existing session.

 This method successfully prevents a user from logging in multiple times across multiple NAS boxes.

-### =3Com/USR HiPerArc Simultaneous-Use doesn't work=
+###= 3Com/USR HiPerArc Simultaneous-Use doesn't work

 by Robert Dalton [mailto:support-at-accesswest-dot-com support at accesswest dot com]